SCONE Session Language (v0.3)

 when specified.
 When specified, an Extended Key Usage (EKU) extension will be added to the generated certificate.
 If omitted, no EKU extension will be added.
 Only applicable to end-entity certificates.dns

-: Optional DNS name or list of DNS names that will be included in the Subject Alternative Name (SAN) extension of the generated certificate.
-If omitted, no SAN extension will be added.
+option since version 0.3.10!
+Optional DNS name or list of DNS names that will be included in the Subject Alternative Name (SAN) extension of the generated certificate.
 Only applicable to end-entity certificates.
 Cannot be used when the certificate has aclient

 endpoint.valid_for